Meghap1205/Handwritten_Digits_Classification/README.md

 # Handwritten Digits Classification

 ## Introduction
-builded a machine learning model to classify handwritten digits into the correct digit class they belong to.
+A machine learning model to classify handwritten digits into the correct digit class they belong to.
 MNIST is a dataset consisting of a collection of 28x28 grayscale images of handwritten digits (0 through 9) along with their corresponding labels.

 ## Dataset
 The MNIST dataset is loaded using TensorFlow's Keras API.
 It contains 60,000 training images and 10,000 test images.
 Each image is a single-channel (grayscale) image with pixel values representing the intensity of the pixels.